 How Does the Workers’ Compensation Process Work in Allentown, PA?

 The purpose of workers’ compensation is to pay your medical expenses and compensate you for lost wages following a work-related injury or illness.
 If you sustain an injury, develop an illness, or aggravate an existing injury while performing your job duties in Allentown, Pennsylvania, the PA Workers Compensation Act entitles you to receive payments for your medical costs and time missed from work, regardless of who is at fault for your accident.
-Workers’ compensation applies to seasonal, part-time, and full-time employees.
+Workers’ comp benefits apply to seasonal, part-time, and full-time employees.

 What steps you take following a work-related accident or disease diagnosis, is crucial to your case.
-Here is what you should do to ensure your workers’ compensation.
+Here is what you should do to ensure your workers’ compensation claim is approved.